-ET Australia Secondary College (ETASC) is only offering 6 Board Developed Courses that will ensure all students meet the mandatory requirements for Stage 6.
+ET Australia Secondary College (ETASC) offers 6 Board Developed Courses that will ensure all students meet the mandatory requirements for Stage 6.

 These courses are developed by NSW Education Standards Authority (NESA), are examined externally at the end of the HSC course and can count towards the calculation of the Australian Tertiary Admission Rank (ATAR).